au-research/ARDC-23-things/_things/thing-18.md

 ## Getting started
 ### Starting a data conversation

-Thing 18 offers a simple way to think about key messages and possible responses that can be used to quickly and succinctly pitch research data management to researchers.
+This thing offers a simple way to think about key messages and possible responses that can be used to quickly and succinctly pitch research data management to researchers.
 The responses can be contextualised to suit what is available at your organisation.